-Nylon taffeta is a taffeta fabric constructed from nylon fibres that are synthetic.
+Nylon taffeta is a taffeta fabric constructed from nylon fibers that are synthetic.
 Nylon taffeta is particularly sturdy and helpful for outdoor applications due to its thick nature and nylon’s weather-resistant and tear-resistant characteristics.

 Best Manufacturer around You

-Finding a best manufacturer around you is not a piece of cake.
+Finding the best manufacturer around you is not a piece of cake.
 You need to struggle a little because there are many frauds out there who can snatch your money in return of a fake product.

 - It has a good repute